Leonardo se está poniendo muy amarillo.

 Doctora: Este color amarillo se llama ictericia, y luce severa.
 Lo dejaré hospitalizado.
 Le empezaré una hidratación de inmediato, y necesitará tratamiento con lámparas.

-(This yellow color is called icterus, and it looks severe.
-I will leave him hospitalized.
-I will begin for him a hydration immediately, and he will need treatment with lamps.)
+(This yellow color is called jaundice [icterus], and it looks severe.
+I will keep him in the hospital.
+[Literally, "leave him hospitalized."]
+I will begin (for him) IV fluid right away, [Literally, "a hydration immediately,"] and he will need light therapy. [treatment with lamps.])

 Mamá: No entiendo doctora. ¿Esto es muy malo? ¿De qué habla?

 (I don't understand doctor.
 Is this very bad?
-Of what do you speak?)
+What are you talking about?
+[Literally, "of what do you speak?"])

 Doctora: Los síntomas sugieren niveles altos de una sustancia llamada bilirrubina.
 Si se acumula demasiado, puede producir una enfermedad llamada kernicterus, lo que puede generar daños neurológicos permanentes.

 (The symptoms suggest high levels of a substance called bilirubin.
-If is accumulates too much, it can produce an illness called kernicterus, which can generate permanent neurologic damage.)
+If it accumulates too much, it can produce an illness called kernicterus, which can cause permanent neurologic damage.)

 Aviso: Esta página no es para proveer consejos médicos o información médica, sino sólo para ayudar a las personas a comunicarse en español.
 Si tiene algún problema de salud, consulte a su médico.